requirejs/requirejs/docs/api.md

 See the **Configuration Options** section for information on changing the lookup paths used for dependencies.

+While you can use require() inside a script tag in an HTML file, it is strongly encouraged to place the work in a file that is loaded by RequireJS.
+This allows for easier optimization via the optimization tool, and there is a shorthand that can be used in the HTML for this pattern.
+The above example would be structured like this:

+    <script data-main="main" src="scripts/require.js"></script>

+The data-main attribute tells RequireJS will take the value of the data-main attribute and treat it like a require([]) call.
+So, in this case, it would load scripts/main.js, and that file should have the top-level require call:

+    //Inside scripts/main.js
+    require(["a.js", "b.js", "some/module"], function() {
+        //...
+    });

 ## <a name="define">Defining a Module</a>

 A module is different from a traditional script file in that it defines a well-scoped object that does not try to pollute the global namespace.
 It can explicitly list its dependencies and get a handle on those dependencies without needing to refer to global objects, but instead receive the dependencies as arguments to the function that defines the module.
 Modules in RequireJS are an extension of the [Module Pattern](http://www.adequatelygood.com/2010/3/JavaScript-Module-Pattern-In-Depth), with the benefit of not needing globals to refer to other modules.

 The RequireJS syntax for modules allows them to be loaded as fast as possible, even out of order, but evaluated in the correct dependency order, and since global variables are not created, it makes it possible to [load multiple versions of a module in a page](#multiversion).

+(If you are familiar with or are using CommonJS modules, then please also see [CommonJS Notes](commonjs.md) for information on how the RequirejS module format maps to CommonJS modules).

+There should only be **one** module definition per file on disk.
+The modules can be grouped into optimized bundles by the [optimization tool](optimization.md).

+### <a name="defsimple">Simple Name/Value Pairs</a>

-If the module does not have any dependencies, then just specify the name of the module as the first argument to require.def() and and the second argument is just an object literal that defines the module's properties.
-For example:
+If the module does not have any dependencies, and it is just a collection of name/value pairs, then just pass an object literal to require.def:

-    require.def("my/simpleshirt",
-        {
+    //Inside file my/shirt.js:
+    require.def({
         color: "black",
         size: "unisize"
+    });

+### <a name="deffunc">Definition Functions</a>

+If the module does not have dependencies, but needs to use a function to do some setup work, then define itself, pass a function to require.def:

+    //my/shirt.js now does setup work
+    //before returning its module definition.
+    require.def(function () {
+        //Do setup work here

+        return {
+            color: "black",
+            size: "unisize"
         }
     );

-This example would be stored in a my/simpleshirt.js file.
+### <a name="defdep">Definition Functions with Dependencies</a>

-If the module has dependencies, then specify the dependencies as the second argument (as an array) and then pass a function as the third argument.
+If the module has dependencies, then specify the dependencies as an array for the first argument and then pass a definition function as the second argument.
 The function will be called to define the module once all dependencies have loaded.
-The function should return an object that defines the module:
+The function should return an object that defines the module.
+The dependencies will be passed to the definition function as function arguments, listed in the same order as the order in the dependency array:

-    require.def("my/shirt",
-        ["my/cart", "my/inventory"],
+    //my/shirt.js now has some dependencies, a cart and inventory
-        function(cart, inventory) {
+    //module in the same directory as shirt.js require.def(["./cart", "./inventory"], function(cart, inventory) {
             //return an object to define the "my/shirt" module. return {
                 color: "blue",